 This event has been convened by Professor Eva Lein, University of Lausanne and Senior Research Fellow in Private International Law, British Institute of International and Comparative Law.

-View the Event flyer
+View the Programme and Event flyer

 Join in the conversation @BIICL #BrusselsRegime

 N.B.
 A limited number of free places are available for staff of government and NGOs.
 If no free places remain, the academic rate applies.